California (Blink-182 album): Recording and production

+The California sessions also marked a decisive shift toward a collaborative songwriting model.
+In trying to recalibrate their sound for a new era, the musicians found itself operating within a creative process far removed from the one that shaped its early records.
+The larger industry had shifted toward a system built around co-writers, writing camps, and collaborative "blind dates" with strangers.
+For a band that had long treated songwriting as an entirely internal exchange between its members, the move toward outside collaborators was an uncharacteristic break from precedent.
+But with the band itself in transition, Hoppus wrote in his memoir that he tried to stay open to the unfamiliar: "I wasn’t sure how I felt about the new process.
+Who the hell knew blink-182 better than Travis and me?
+I just kept an open mind and went in ready to mix it up."
+Alongside Feldmann, the project involved contributions from figures such as Patrick Stump of Fall Out Boy, Martin Johnson of Boys Like Girls, and David Hodges, formerly of Evanescence—a network of aughts-era hitmakers.

 "We all wanted to write the best record that we could and everybody was really focused.
 We'd show up at eight in the morning and stay until two in the morning all week long.
 And I think that crucible that we lived in for those two months really created something special.
 It does feel like a new beginning.
 It feels like when we used to tour and sleep in the van because that's all we wanted to do is play rock music."